bewantbe/point-neuron-network-simulator/README.md

 See [previous section](#V-order) for the format of `V`, `ISI` and `ras`.
 Note that there is a transpose for the format of `V` here.

-The parameter `'rm'` for `gen_neu` means delete the temporary files after the result been read (just befor function return).
-Otherwise, in next run, `gen_neu` will use the cached results.
+The parameter `'rm'` for `gen_neu` means delete the temporary files after the result been read (just before function return).
+Otherwise, in next run, with the same parameters, `gen_neu` will use the cached results.